teguh87/flask_scrappy/README.md

 # Endpoint definition
-The next thing is a definition of the client endpoint.
-It is done in
+The next thing is a definition of the client endpoint you need restful client such as postmen etc. base url is <pre>http://localhost</pre> It is done in
 <b> Fetch companies </b> <pre> /companies </pre> result must be :

 <pre>